-Something hit him hard in the side of the head and everything went dark in a flash of white sparks.
+Something cracked into the side of his head and everything went dark in a flash of white sparks.

 Harry hauled himself to his feet and clapped his glasses back into place.
-A thick, strong tang of smoke filled his mouth.
-Flames engulfed the line of tents a few metres from his face.
-A swirling mass of pitch-black smoke obscured the rest of the camp.
+A thick, strong tang of smoke coated his mouth, clinging like tar.
+Flames engulfed the line of tents a few metres from his face and a roiling mass of pitch-black smoke hung beyond them like dense autumn fog.

-I hope Hermione and the Weasleys are ok.
-He staggered toward the trees.
 Thick, soft, warm grey ashes carpeted the ground and swirled out of the sky like snow.
 What on earth caused this?
 A dragon?
-He peered round for movement, but everything was still and grey.
+He peered around into the still grey.
 As long as it’s not Voldemort or dementors again.
 I’d rather it was a dragon than them, dragons are fine so long as you leave their eggs be, and I’m not Hagrid.

-Harry strode through an unnatural, soft silence.
-The ash fell and muffled everything like he’d stuck his fingers in his ears.
-Hot embers seared his feet through the soles of his shoes and the charred remnants of furniture or worse crunched beneath his heels.
-The sound seemed loud as thunder claps in the eerie, still silence.
+Harry strode through soft silence.
+A distant world stretched away into the smoke, muffled as if he’d stuck his fingers in his ears and hot embers seared his feet through the soles of his shoes.
+The charred remnants of furniture — or worse — crunched beneath his heels, echoing across the ash like thunder claps.

-Harry dived behind one of the awful looking mounds of ash and the curse sailed away into the smoke.
+Harry dived behind a mound of ash and the curse sailed away into the smoke.

-‘I must remain unseen and behave,’ the wizard muttered.
-His wand snapped up and unleashed another trio of curses.
+‘I must remain unseen and behave,’ the wizard muttered, his wand snapping up and unleashing another trio of curses.

 ‘Expelliarmus!’
-Harry’s spell ricocheted of a glowing barrier into the ash and sputtered out.
+Harry’s spell ricocheted off a glowing white barrier of magic into the ash and sputtered out.

 ‘Stay unseen.’
-The wizard’s tone was detached and distant.
-His wand hand trembled and he dug the fingers of his free hand into his temples so hard his knuckles turned white and blood trickled down his face.
-‘No.’ The skeletal wizard’s voice shifted hoarse and cruel.
+The wizard’s wand hand trembled and he dug the fingers of his free hand into his temples so hard his knuckles turned white and blood trickled down his face.
+‘No.’ The skeletal wizard’s voice shifted hoarse and sharp.
 ‘The Dark Lord will reward me beyond all others when I manage something great.’